LBognanni/WritingDelightfulPRs/text.md

 - One PR per ticket
 - Does your ticket contain a checklist?
 Congrats, each item becomes a new ticket
 - `:it-depends-patrick:`
+- If you really cant make it smaller, can it be reviewed commit by commit?

 ---